Merriweather Post Pavilion

 Outdoor concert venue in Maryland, U.S.

-Merriweather Post Pavilion is an outdoor concert venue located in the planned community of Columbia, Maryland.
+Merriweather Post Pavilion is an outdoor concert venue located in the planned community of Columbia, Maryland, a suburb of Baltimore and Washington, DC.
 In 2010, Merriweather was named the second best amphitheater in the United States by Billboard magazine.
 The venue was also ranked as the fourth best amphitheater in the United States by Rolling Stone in 2013.
 It was again ranked by Consequence of Sound at number 29 of all music venues in the nation out of 100 in 2016.
 In 2023, Fodor's Travel named Merriweather the 6th-best outdoor music venue in the country.

 History

 20th century

 Merriweather Post Pavilion was commissioned by the Rouse Company for its Howard County development project Columbia.
 The first design was rejected and the theatre was redesigned by award-winning architect Frank Gehry, who is best known for challenging architectural norms, and N. David O'Malley with the firm of Gehry, Walsh and O'Malley.
 It opened in 1967 on the former grounds of the Oakland Manor slave plantation.
 It is named for the American Post Foods heiress Marjorie Merriweather Post to honor her for her years of sustained financial support for the National Symphony.
 The theatre was originally intended to be a summer home for the National Symphony Orchestra.
 It later became a venue for popular music concerts, including performances by Jimi Hendrix, Janis Joplin, The Doors, Led Zeppelin, The Grateful Dead, and The Who.

 A grand opening gala was held on July 14, 1967, and Vice President Hubert Humphrey attended a presentation of "Columbia: Broadsides for Orchestra" in a driving rainstorm that flooded the orchestra to its knees.
 The Orchestra went bankrupt the next year.
 In the 1968 season, controversial presidential candidate George Wallace held a 7,500-person rally on June 27, 1968, followed shortly after by candidate Eugene McCarthy.

 On May 25, 1969, The Who and Led Zeppelin shared a stage for the first and only time, playing to a crowd of 20,000.
 Led Zeppelin performed "Whole Lotta Love" live for just the second time ever, and allegedly ran long in their opening slot, resulting in their plug being pulled by The Who's production crew.

 Before the start of the 1970 season, loge sections were built (adding 1,800 seats) in order to book a seven-night run of Tom Jones, featuring Gladys Knight & the Pips as the opening act.